 Women who are looking to schedule their annual mammogram might want to make that appointment before getting their first dose of the COVID-19 vaccine.
 For some women, routine mammograms are showing swollen lymph nodes in the upper arm and armpit area on the side where they’ve received their vaccine.
-But that’s not a reason to be alarmed, says Marie Quinn, MD, Director of Breast Imaging in the Diagnostic Radiology Department at Roswell Park Comprehensive Cancer Center.
+But that’s not a reason to be alarmed, says Marie Quinn, MD, MPH, Director of Breast Imaging in the Diagnostic Radiology Department at Roswell Park Comprehensive Cancer Center.

 Swollen lymph nodes are an indication that your body is doing what it’s supposed to, responding to the vaccine and making antibodies, Dr. Quinn says.
 It also isn’t a response unique to the COVID-19 vaccine, as it has been seen on occasion in people who have received other vaccines, including the annual flu shot and the shingles vaccine.
 Lymph nodes can remain swollen for up to 12 weeks, but for most women, any swelling would be reduced between four and six weeks after receiving a COVID-19 vaccine, she says.

 “We’re currently recommending that women schedule their mammogram for four to six weeks after their second dose,” Dr. Quinn says.
 “If you’ve had your first dose of the vaccine and you’re due for a mammogram, schedule it for four weeks after the second dose.
 But if you’re having a breast-related issue, such as a mass, do not wait to schedule your screening.”

 If swelling is noticed during a mammogram and a woman has had a first or second dose of the COVID-19 vaccine within the past month or so, she will be asked to come in for a breast ultrasound within six to eight weeks to make sure the swelling has reduced.